-Finally, you need to understand how increases to the number of objects you monitor impacts the speed of your reporting platform.
+Finally, you need to understand how increases to the number of devices and the amount of metric and flow data you are collecting and analyzing impacts the speed of your reporting platform.
 Reports that fail at providing near real-time information are unacceptable.
 Performance monitoring solutions that rely on a centralized database architecture suffer significant degradation to reporting speed as your monitored domain expands.
 The centralized reporting database becomes a bottleneck, unable to process report requests with speed.
 That is why reports sometimes take minutes or hours rather than seconds.
 It is best to maintain information in a distributed fashion and have the system query the data when needed.

 Data analysis and visualization may take a number of unique forms.
 At the end of the day, you’re looking for actionable insight that allows you to:

 - Detect and avoid performance events before they impact end